crosenfrisk/horiseon/README.md

 WHAT I DID

 To help with accessibility, I first looked at the index.html file, which I quickly noticed had a lot of redundant text.
-Inside the <body> it seemed like everything was a <div>.
-You can reference the original/source code in a docuement I renamed SOURCE-index.html.
-I cleaned up the <head> and added a proper <title> which tells the user where they are, the "Home [page] - Horiseon" visable in the browser tab.
+Inside the body it seemed like everything was a div.
+The original/source code can be referenced in a docuement I renamed SOURCE-index.html.

+I cleaned up the <head> and added a proper title which tells the user where they are, the "Home [page] - Horiseon" visable in the browser tab.

-Within newly named <header> section, I noticed a <span> element within the <h1> element, which I removed ( .seo {} was also removed from the CSS).
-I have yet to discuss with the client what their intent was, but my concern was that any screen readers trying to introduce the <h1> element to their reader/user may get caught up within the styling of the word.
+Within newly named header section, I noticed a span element within the <h1> element, which I removed ( .seo {} was also removed from the CSS).
+I have yet to discuss with the client what their intent was, but my concern was that any screen readers trying to introduce the h1 element to their reader/user may get caught up within the styling of the word.
 However, if the client prefers I can revert it to the previous style using the span element to seperate out SEO from HoriSEOn.

-To help with readability of the index.html file, I added <!-- Comments --> to delineate sections and their purpose within the document.
+To help with readability of the index.html file, I added Comments to delineate sections and their purpose within the document.

-I added <nav> elements which seemed a better description for screen readers and backend web users than simply <div> within the <header> section.
+I added <nav> elements which seemed a better description for screen readers and backend web users than simply div within the <header> section.

 Header elements were renamed within the CSS document.
 Since there were no class attributes for header, we did not need .header {}.
 Subsequent .header {} styles were renamed to header {}.

-<div class="hero"> was renamed <section class="hero"> and moved to its own line.
+div class="hero" was renamed section class="hero" and moved to its own line.

-After the header and hero section, the mockup had two clear columnns -- previously named <div class="content"> and <div class="benefits">; these were changed to <section class="conetnt"> and <section class="benefits"> for improved html semantics.
+After the header and hero section, the mockup had two clear columnns -- previously named div class="content" and div class="benefits"; these were changed to section class="conetnt" and <section class="benefits" for improved html semantics.

-I tested all the <nav> <a> links and not all of them worked, so I changed <div class="search-engine-optimization" to <div id="search-engine-optimization"> activating the hyperlink <a href="#search-engine-optimization"> Search Engine Optimization </a> within the <nav> section of the <header>.
+I tested all the <nav> <a> links and not all of them worked, so I changed div class="search-engine-optimization" to div id="search-engine-optimization" activating the hyperlink a href="#search-engine-optimization" Search Engine Optimization /a within the <nav> section of the header.